Teeuwynn rode horses for decades, including her beloved Appaloosa, Aspen, and qualified at state and national levels in

-Horses are magnificent beings, and we want to find names that fit their nature.
+Horses are magnificent beings, and we want to find names that fit their natures.
 One good place to look for significant names is Norse mythology, which is filled with larger-than-life gods, goddesses, creatures, and spirits.
 When you name your horse something that has mythological significance, it can give you an even greater connection to your horse.
 So take a look at these ideas and see if any of them might fit a horse you are thinking of getting now or one day, or maybe even one that just needs a new start.

 In Norse legend, Alf was a king, but the name stems from the term “elf.”
 Alf wooed a reluctant maid named Alfhild.
 She did not want to marry Alf until she saw how strong he was in battle and then she relented.
 This name could be good for either a more elfen male horse with a natural grace or for a horse who is strong and looks like he would be good in battle.